 Ability to Keep Residents Mobile

-This tells you the percent of residents who retained mobility levels over time.
-Retaining mobility is usually a great sign for residents' well-being.
+This is the percentage of patients that maintained mobility over time.
+Retaining mobility is often a good sign for residents' health.

 Short-term Care: Rehospitalizations